Treasury Yield Performance Ahead of Inflation Act Vote

 Moving forward, many will be keeping a close watch on President Biden’s newest Democratic budget deal making its way through Congress.
 The deal, which Biden is speaking on during this writing, will cover a similar landscape of his former Build Back Better Bill, which was dismissed after Senator Joe Manchin withdrew his support in 2021.

 One of the largest reasons for the buzz circling the bill that will impact climate change as well as inflation is Manchin’s sudden and shocking public support alongside Senate Majority Leader Chuck Schumer.
 The Senate is expected to bring it to a vote next week.
-With that market-moving macro event now possibly on the horizon, the direction of bond yields and tech will become an even more intriguing subject as the summer months wind down.7 Transportation Stocks That Can Keep Your Portfolio Moving Forward
+With that market-moving macro event now possibly on the horizon, the direction of bond yields and tech will become an even more intriguing subject as the summer months wind down.